conholdate/products.conholdate.com/content/english/total/java/conversion/pptm-to-dotm.md

 content:
     enable: true
     block:
-    - title_left: "PPTM to DOTM Conversion in Java"
+    - title_left: "How to Convert PPTM to DOTM in Java"
       content_left: |
-          Perform PPTM to DOTM file conversion in three simple steps using Java.
+          Perform PPTM to DOTM file conversion in Java using three simple steps.
 View the converted document as HTML without any external software dependency.

           -   Create a new instance of **Converter** class and load the PPTM file
           -   Set **ConvertOptions** for the DOTM document type